-REQ-Intent_conflict-CON-1: The 3GPP management system comprising an intent driven MnS should have the capability to inform an authorized MnS consumer about any detected intent-related conflicts, including intent conflict, expectation conflict and target conflict.
+REQ-IDMS_IntentConflict-CON-1: The intent driven MnS producer should have the capability to inform an authorized MnS consumer about any detected intent-related conflicts, including intent conflict, expectation conflict and target conflict.

-REQ-Intent_conflict-CON-2: The 3GPP management system comprising an intent driven MnS should have the capability to inform an authorized MnS consumer about the decision taken by the MnS producer to resolve or handle a detected intent-related conflict.
+REQ-IDMS_IntentConflict-CON-2: The intent driven MnS producer should have the capability to inform an authorized MnS consumer about the decision taken by the MnS producer to resolve or handle a detected intent-related conflict.

-REQ-Intent_conflict-CON-3: The 3GPP management system comprising an intent driven MnS should have the capability to inform an authorized MnS consumer about the MnS producer's recommended actions that may be taken by the MnS consumer towards resolving a detected intent-related conflict, including recommendations on how to revise the intent expectations or expectation targets and to delete one of the conflicting Intents.
-REQ-Intent_conflict-CON-4: The 3GPP management system comprising an intent driven MnS should have the capability enabling an authorized MnS consumer to provide intents with priorities to be applied when handling conflicts among intents, expectations, or targets.
+REQ-IDMS_IntentConflict-CON-3: The intent driven MnS producer should have the capability to inform an authorized MnS consumer about the MnS producer's recommended actions that may be taken by the MnS consumer towards resolving a detected intent-related conflict, including recommendations on how to revise the intent expectations or expectation targets and to delete one of the conflicting intents.

+REQ-IDMS_IntentConflict-CON-4: The intent driven MnS producer should have the capability enabling an authorized MnS consumer to provide intents with priorities to be applied when handling conflicts among intents, expectations, or targets.